-- (d) Although the applicant had asserted, as regards the apparatus claim 9, that the microcalorimeter of D1 was very insensitive, no reasons for this assertion had been given nor had it been explained why the D1 microcalorimeter would not be suitable for carrying out the claimed method (see point 3.4(ii) of the decision). - (e) The decision also drew attention to the fact that the amendments filed by the applicant with its letter of 28 October 2008 introduced subjectmatter extending beyond the content of the patent application as filed contrary to Article 123(2) EPC (see point 5 of the decision). - III.
+- (g) The applicant argued that the microcalorimeter of D2 was very insensitive but neither gave any reasons for that assertion nor explained why that microcalorimeter would not be suitable to carry out the method of claim 1 (see point 3.2.3(ii) of the decision.). - (h) The decision also drew attention to the fact that the amendments filed by the applicant with its letter of 28 October 2008 introduced subjectmatter extending beyond the content of the patent application as filed contrary to Article 123(2) EPC (see point 5 of the decision). - IV.
 The appellant (the applicant) filed a notice of appeal in an undated manuscript letter received at the EPO on 13 March 2009.
 The appeal fee was paid on the same date.
 After identifying the application and the appellant's name and address, the notice of appeal stated:

-"Stratos Bio Limited appeals the decision on the grounds of meeting the requirements of Article 52(1) EPC and changing the subject-matter in claim (sic) 1-9.
+"Stratos Bio Limited appeals the decision on grounds of meeting the requirements of Article 82 EPC by amending claims 1-16 accordingly and Article 52(1) EPC.